01-edu/public/subjects/weareunique/README.md

 ### Instructions

-Write a function that takes two strings and returns the amount of characters that are not included in both without doubles.
+Write a function that takes two strings and returns the number of characters that are not included in both, without doubles.
 - If there is no unique charachters return 0.
 - If both strings are empty  or one of them return -1.

 ### Expected function